-Other fee and commission income - including account servicing fees, investment management fees, sales commission- is recognised as the related services are performed.
+Other fee and commission income - including investment management fees, placement fees - is recognised as the related services are performed.

 A contract with a customer that results in a recognised financial instrument in the Company's financial statements may be partially in the scope of IFRS 9 and partially in the scope of IFRS 15.
-If this is the case, when the Company first applies IFRS 9 to separate and measure the part of the contract that is in the scope of IFRS 9 and then applies IFRS 15 to the residual.
+If this is the case, then the Company first applies IFRS 9 to separate and measure the part of the contract that is in the scope of IFRS 9 and then applies IFRS 15 to the residual.